SAE Creative Media Institute offers a range of payment options for students.

 How to apply for FEE-HELP?

-To apply for a FEE-HELP loan, a student will need a tax file number (TFN) and complete a FEE-HELP assistance form supplied by Student Services.
-Before a student signs and submits the form, it is recommended they read the FEE-HELP information booklet.
-The form will ask for the TFN.
-If you don't have a TFN, a student can give SAE a Certificate of application for a TFN.
+To apply for a FEE-HELP loan, a student will need a tax file number (TFN) and to complete the online form via the eCAF system. eCAF invitations are emailed to students prior to commencement.
+If you don't have a TFN, a student can submit a certificate of application for a TFN during the eCAF application process.
 This certificate is available from the Australian Taxation Office (ATO) after an application for a TFN has been received.
+Please be sure to follow all the steps when applying for a TFN, applying online is just the first step.
 Contact the ATO on 13 28 61 for TFN information.

-Students must submit the signed and completed form to Student Services before the census date or administrative date.
+Students must submit their eCAF application before the census date.
 If a student does not submit the form on or before the census date, the student will not be eligible for a FEE-HELP loan.

-Note: Students have six weeks from the census date of a unit to correct any errors on their form that would prevent them from being eligible for FEE-HELP.
+Note: Students have six weeks from the census date of a unit to correct any errors to their enrolment that would prevent them from being eligible for FEE-HELP.

 For important information on the census and administrative dates, as well as further information on deadlines and withdrawals.